chaos1231107/chaos1231107/README.md

 1. Developing and Implementating a Parchute Deployment Mechanism for a Model Rocket, using a "Moving Average Filter" for sensor data processing.
 2. Reviewing the paper tiled "RF-Based Human Activity Recognition Using Sinal Adapted Convoulution Neural Network".
 3. Collecting data from the TMS(Thrust Management System) experiment.
+4. Co-author of a paper on "Enhancing Rocket Flight Stability Using a Hybrid Filter Combining a Kalman Filter and First-Order Low-Pass Filter"
 ## What I am doing
 1. Team leader at "Avionics of GOAT"(Gachon Organization Of Aerospace Technology) Rocket Club.
 2. Running a YouTube channel named AutoRocket Lab